PyAbel/PyAbel/doc/transform_methods/basex.rst

 	abel.transform(myImage, method='basex', direction='inverse')

-Note that the forwrad BASEX transform is not yet implemented in PyAbel.
+Note that the forward BASEX transform is not yet implemented in PyAbel.

 If you would like to access the BASEX algorithm directly (to transform a right-side half-image), you can use :func:`abel.basex.basex_transform`.